nitin100994/tarteq-dsa-beastmode/🦉 meri feeling.md

+a realisation
+- felt suddenly an anger ek video dekh kar meri galti nahi hai kyuki I can hear it again, but I know it has to be a mistake communication and i realised she loves me a lot, I am sorry again please understand mai bhot overwhelming feeling kar rha thank you 🦋

 hey i think let it be chhod koi nai I will show up, panga ye hai na ki itna delegate ho gya hai mamala re ladki to mai freeze 🥶 🥶 ho ajunga, thoda kam. sundar le re 😂 😏 🦋

 mai kal nahi auu?? video mai khaa you are moving on??